ropensci/aorsf/README.md

 ## Funding

-The developers of `aorsf` receive financial support from the Center for Biomedical Informatics, Wake Forest University School of Medicine.
-We also receive support from the National Center for Advancing Translational Sciences of the National Institutes of Health under Award Number UL1TR001420.
+The developers of `aorsf` received financial support from the Center for Biomedical Informatics, Wake Forest University School of Medicine.
+We also received support from the National Center for Advancing Translational Sciences of the National Institutes of Health under Award Number UL1TR001420.